Kiyomi is a former Canadian pharmacist who is now living in Japan, where she enjoys being immersed in her Japanese roots.

 5. Use a Fan

-I’m not talking about those hand-held, battery-operated electric fans.
-In Japan, you can find foldable (accordion-style) fans with designs made for both men and women.
-I know they say that fanning yourself is unproductive because of the heat produced to do the actual fanning, however, I still find that using a fan at least dries up the sweat on my face and neck, and the breeze makes me feel cooler overall.
-Plus, if you buy your fan while you’re in Japan, it’ll make the perfect souvenir!
+In Japan, when summer nears, you can find foldable (accordion style) fans with designs made for both men and women.
+I know they say that fanning yourself is unproductive because of the heat produced due to the actual fanning, however, I still find that using a fan at least dries up the sweat on my face and neck, and the breeze makes me feel cooler overall.
+Plus, if you buy your fan while you’re in Japan, it’ll make the perfect souvenir for yourself.

 6. Get Help With Your Luggage